rojo-rbx/vscode-rojo/README.md

 - Can automatically install the Roblox Studio plugin as well.
 - Start and stop Rojo in one click, no need to touch the command line.
 - Generates (and provides schema helpers for) Rojo projects.
-- Includes a quick start guide to help new users get started (`Rojo: Open welcome screen`)
+- Includes a quick start guide to help new users get started (`Rojo: Show welcome screen`)

 ## Requirements